Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 With the rise of smartphones, laptops, and electrical cars, we have become an increasingly electronic society.
 This, in turn, has led to an increase in battery usage and this is only likely to increase over the coming years.With this increased... read more >

 We all know how important it is to be eco-friendly, which is why more of us are taking action and opting for electric vehicles.
-These cars are powered by lithium ion batteries which are smaller and lighter than traditional vehicle batteries.... read more >
+This is a paradigm shift away from fossil-fuelled cars, an initiative, which is often called e-mobility.
+These vehicles... read more >

 Batteries require careful assembly to create a safe, convenient and powerful device.
 Most consumer batteries use crimped metal seals with a polymer sealant for their packaging.
 However, when the cell's chemistry changes or more components must be... read more >